jorgeassis/coastalNet/README.md

 >> These findings are relevant for mangroves’ biogeography and evolution, as well as management strategies considering climate change and genetic biodiversity conservation.

+Allow to generate Kernels of dispersal for marine species

 <br>